 Mobile Pay

-Mobile pay is becoming increasingly attractive, especially now that consumers are trying to reduce physical contact at shops, restaurants and coffee shops.
+Mobile pay is becoming increasingly common, allowing you to complete a transaction in seconds using just your phone.
 As the acceptance of mobile pay services increases, so does its popularity as a bonus category.

 • U.S. Bank Altitude® Reserve Visa Infinite® Card: 3X points on Apple Pay, Google Pay, Samsung Pay, LG Pay

-Although the Apple Card and the Wells Fargo Cash Wise Visa Card are technically two of the best options for mobile pay, we don’t generally recommend them.
-Many cards earn bonus points on their respective categories even if you pay with mobile pay.
-So if you’re dining out, look to use the best restaurant card instead of the Apple Card or the Cash Wise Visa.
+Although the Apple Card is technically one of the best options for mobile pay, we don’t generally recommend it.
+Many cards earn bonus points in their respective categories even if you pay with mobile pay.
+So if you’re dining out, look to use one of the best restaurant cards instead of the Apple Card.

 Entertainment